CHIP: Adaptive Compliance for Humanoid Control through Hindsight Perturbation: Experiments and Results

 \section{Experiments and Results}

-We conducted an extensive experiment to answer the following research questions. \begin{itemize} \item Q1: How well does CHIP track position and force targets? \item Q2: What task(s) do adaptive compliance unlock through teleoperation? \item Q3: How does CHIP facilitate multi-robot collaboration? \item Q4: Can CHIP enable VLA models to perform autonomous forceful manipulation? \end{itemize} We compared CHIP with two baselines: 1) FALCON~\cite{zhang2025falcon}, a policy that does not observe compliance but was trained with force perturbation, and 2) No force, a standard tracking policy that neither observes compliance nor was trained with force perturbation.
+We conducted an extensive experiment to answer the following research questions. \begin{itemize} \item Q1: How well does CHIP track position and force targets? \item Q2: What task(s) do adaptive compliance unlock through teleoperation? \item Q3: How does CHIP facilitate multi-robot collaboration? \item Q4: Can CHIP enable VLA models to perform autonomous forceful manipulation? \item Q5: What is the advantage of the continuous compliance command space used in CHIP? \end{itemize}